oddaaron00/EmailAppUI/REPORT.md

 To finish things off, I added the ability to sort the emails by clicking on the respective table heading.
 This involved adding some state that controls sorting direction.
 The desktop version was pretty much done.

 I next made this desktop layout responsive.
 The PDF shows the mobile view as approximately 516 by 816 pixels so this is the baseline dispplay size I used.
 There are no new features to add - only styling.
 Hence, I used a custom React hook.
 I had never actually used custom React hooks before so I used one I found online, but it gets the job done.
+Then, I did the EmailSnippet redesign so it fits the specification.